 Routine medications can be recommenced as directed in the post-operative phase and any blood thinning agents that patients were previously taking will also be recommenced as directed by the medical team.

-Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery to reduce stomach acid production.
+Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after Bariatric Surgery to reduce stomach acid production.

-Each patient will be given specific dietary advice based on their personal requirements, but the following are very brief recommended guidelines following surgery.
+Each patient will be given specific dietary advice based on their personal requirements, but the following are very brief recommended guidelines following Weight Loss Surgery.

 - Liquid nourishment